MicrosoftDocs/sql-docs/docs/dea/database-experimentation-assistant-capture-trace.md

 - To learn how to configure the Distributed Replay tools in SQL Server before you replay a captured trace, see [Configure replay](database-experimentation-assistant-configure-replay.md).

-- For a 19-minute introduction to and demonstration of DEA, watch the following video:
+- For a 19-minute introduction to DEA and demonstration, watch the following video:

   > [!VIDEO https://channel9.msdn.com/Shows/Data-Exposed/Introducing-the-Database-Experimentation-Assistant/player]